-The Zebra Scanner Software Developer Kit (SDK) defines an architectural framework providing a single programming interface across multiple programming languages (such as MS .NET, C++, Java) and across multiple system environments (such as Windows XP, Vista, Linux) for all scanners communication variants (such as IBMHID, SNAPI, HIDKB, Nixdorf Mode B, etc.).
+The Zebra Scanner Software Developer Kit (SDK) defines an architectural framework providing a single programming interface across multiple programming languages (such as MS .NET, C++, Java) and across multiple system environments (such as Windows and Linux) for all scanners communication variants (such as IBMHID, SNAPI, HIDKB, Nixdorf Mode B, etc.).

 The Zebra Scanner SDK includes a suite of components that provides a unified software development framework with a wide range of functions for interfacing Zebra scanners to user applications and solutions.

 With this SDK you can read bar codes, manage scanner configurations, capture images/videos and selectively choose a list of scanners on which to work.
 While one application is in one programming language using a scanner or a set of scanners, another application in a different language can be used differently within the same system environment.

 The SDK can build an application with complete control of its scanner's capabilities.

 - LED and Beeper Control

 - Aim Control

 - Capture / Transfer of images